 All accredited CST Laboratories must have an executed CRADA agreement with NIST in order to do business with the CMVP.
 The agreement covers protection of information as well as the fees being charged by NIST for each type of CMVP test report submission (scenario).
-This agreement is effective for the US government fiscal year which runs from October 1 to September 30.
-The agreement is reviewed and revised on an annual basis.
+This agreement is effective from October 1, 2021 to October 30, 2026 unless modified.
+The agreement is reviewed and revised as needed.
 New laboratories are required to execute the agreement initially once they become accredited through NVLAP.
-Existing laboratories must re-execute the agreement every fiscal year.
+Existing laboratories must reexecute the agreement every fiscal year.
 The NIST CMVP Program Manager is the point of contact for obtaining a copy of the current CRADA.